Central Bank Digital Currency with Collateral-constrained Banks

 \subsubsection{Households}

 The household's discount factor, $\beta$, is set to the standard value of $0.99$.
-We assume that the household perceives CBDC and deposits as equally useful for liquidity purposes, i.e., $\lambda=1$.
+We set the fixed labor supply, $\bar{q}$, to $1/3$.
+We assume that the household perceives CBDC and deposits as equally useful, i.e., $\lambda=1$.
 We set the inverse intertemporal elasticity of substitution, $\sigma$, to $0.5$.
-The leisure function coefficient, $\upsilon$, is set to $0.85$ to match a steady-state labor supply of approximately $1/3$.
 We assume that consumption and liquidity services are complements.
-Therefore, the inverse intratemporal elasticity of substitution between the two, $\psi$, is set higher than $\sigma$ and equal to $0.6$.
-We set the utility weight of liquidity, $\iota$ to 0.009 to match a consumption velocity of 1.147, in line with the estimates of \textcite{del2015} for the U.S.
+Therefore, the inverse intratemporal elasticity of substitution between the two, $\psi$, is set higher than $\sigma$ and equal to $0.55$, aligned with the calibration in \textcite{Niepelt2022}.
+We calibrate the utility weight of liquidity, $\iota$ to $0.016$ to match the ratio of liquidity to output of $1.04$, in line with \textcite{kaplan} and \textcite{bayer}.